 “Quirky and unpredictable barely begins to describe this young pianist/singer’s oeuvre.” - City Pages

 “lovably idiosyncratic cabaret savant Nellie McKay is all over the musical map.
-One of America’s great eccentric musical treasures delivers it all with uncanny sass, diverse musicality and a big wink.” - Jon Bream wrote in the Star Tribune
+One of America’s great eccentric musical treasures delivers it all with uncanny sass, diverse musicality and a big wink.” – Jon Bream, Star Tribune